Shamsher Singh Dullo

-Shamsher Singh Dullo, is an Indian politician and former Rajya Sabha M.P.
+Shamsher Singh Dullo is an Indian politician affiliated with the Indian National Congress (INC), known for his extensive service in Punjab's political landscape.
+He served as a Member of Parliament, Rajya Sabha.

 Early life

 Shamsher Singh Dullo was born in Ramdasia Sikh family to Inder Singh Dullo and Satnam Kaur at Khanna, Punjab.
 He did B.A and LL.B from A.S.
 College, Khanna and Law College, Panjab University (Chandigarh) and practiced law from the Punjab and Haryana High Court.

-His son Bandeep Singh Dullo and wife Harbans Kaur are member of Aam Admi Party.
+His son Bandeep Singh Dullo and wife Harbans Kaur are members of Aam Admi Party.
 She was also an MLA from Khanna.

 Politics

-He became Member of Legislative Assembly twice in 1980 and 1992 from Khanna and served as Minister of state for Excise and Taxation.
+He was first elected as a Member of the Punjab Legislative Assembly (MLA) from Khanna in 1980 and again in 1992, during which he also served as the Minister of State for Excise and Taxation in the Punjab government.

-He was elected in 13th Lok Sabha elections from Ropar Constituency.
+In 1999, Shamsher Singh Dullo was elected to the 13th Lok Sabha from Ropar Constituency, represented as Member of Parliament in the Indian Parliament.

 He is former president of Punjab Pradesh Congress Committee and Metropolitan Council of Khanna.
 Also served as director in Bank of India and was member of senate in Guru Nanak Dev University, Amritsar.

 In 2016, he was nominated as Rajya Sabha candidate from Punjab in the biennial elections.

+Advocacy & Public Work

+He spoke up in Parliament about liquor mafia operations in Punjab, demanding investigations into tragedies caused by spurious liquor and seeking accountability.
+He also raised an issues related to social justice and representation, including discussions about giving leadership opportunities to Hindu, SC, or BC communities (besides the dominant group) in Punjab politics.